x1nx3r/r2-object-thrower/README.md

 # ✨ Cloudflare R2 Uploader

 A beautiful, modern file uploader with real-time usage tracking for Cloudflare R2 storage.
 Built with React, Vite, and Tailwind CSS, featuring automatic usage limits to prevent overages on the free tier.
-It uses vercel function as a pseudo-backend for the upload functionality and Cloudflare KV to track the usage (CAUTION: the usage tracker is too janky it might not work as intended)
+It uses vercel function as a pseudo-backend for the upload functionality and Cloudflare KV to track the usage (CAUTION: the usage tracker is too janky it might not work as intended.)

 ## 🚀 Features